-Each exam session has five 30-minute periods, with a 10-minute break after each period.
+Each exam session has four 30-minute periods, with a 10-minute break after each period.
 On exam days, there will be one session in the morning and one in the afternoon.
 Exams will occur simultaneously across time zones.
-Candidates begin each exam session with a 30-minute check-in, so the total possible exam time for candidates will be 3 hours and 50 minutes.
+Candidates begin each exam session with a 30-minute check-in, so the total possible exam time for candidates will be 3 hours and 10 minutes.

 The number of periods you will examine will depend on the scheduled number of candidates.
 We will make every attempt not to schedule you for more than three periods in a row.
 The examiner schedule in the oral exam software tool will display your schedule on each exam day.
-If your schedule changes during the exam day, an exam delivery specialist will send a text to notify you of the change.
+If your schedule changes during the exam day, an exam delivery specialist will send a text to notify you.

 If needed, there will be a 30-minute recovery period after the last session each day.
 If a candidate or examiner experiences a major technical issue during an exam period, the candidate will be rescheduled for this recovery period.
-This will be followed by a panel meeting for discussion of candidates from the morning and afternoon sessions.
-If the recovery period is not needed, examiners will go straight to the panel meeting, which will be held in the examiner Break Room Webex[®].
-Examiners will be notified via text message during the final exam period when to proceed to the panel meeting.
+This will be followed by category meetings and then a panel meeting for discussion of candidates from the morning and afternoon sessions.
+If the recovery period is not needed, examiners will go straight to the category meeting.
+All category and panel meetings will be held in the examiner Break Room Webex®.
+Examiners will be notified via text message during the final exam period when to proceed to the category meeting.